 Ann Schnake is a social practice and visual artist who builds installations and sculptural works, investigating the physical activation of objects and mobility of spaces, in the context of failing economic and ecologic systems.
 She is also a nurse and often collaborates with other body workers, including performance artists, cooks, and hairdressers.
 Her visual and performative works are exhibited locally nationally and internationally in art venues and in unexpected locations, from gallery to hospital to dinner table to tent.

 Ann Schnake received BA and MS in Nursing from University of California at San Francisco, and a Masters in Fine Arts from California College of the Arts in 2012.
-MobileInTent is an ongoing creative production of Ann Schnake and other artists who push boundaries between art and ideas.
-The Mexican, German and American group of artists have recently returned form travel to Mexico and the Southwest creating installations, performances, meals and discourse at the Santa Fe Art Institute, Aggregate Space, Oakland, California,, a riverbed barrio and ten other locations in late 2014.
+In 2018 Schnake was one of the founders of Dream Farm Commons in Oakland; she holds that space as artist, curator, and ringleader of collective projects and had led over 50 exhibitions and projects there.
+MobileInTent is another ongoing creative production of Ann Schnake and other artists who push boundaries between art and ideas.
+The Mexican, German and American group of artists have traveled the US Mexico Border creating installations, performances, meals and discourse in Oakland, Los Angeles, Tijuana.
+Guadalajara, and Germany